Froala vs. TinyMCE: Which Is the Best WYSIWYG Editor?

 Froala makes it easy for teams to collaborate with hassle-free licensing

-The Froala editor team once thought about making it open source and offering commercial support, but we believe that people have some misconceptions about open-source products, such as:
+The Froala editor team once thought about making it an open-source WYSIWYG editor and offering commercial support, but we believe that people have some misconceptions about open-source products, such as:

 • Open source is free.